 6. 4 Degrees – ANOHNI

 It’s kind of weird to enjoy a song that’s about the annihilation of nature due to global warming (“I wanna hear the dogs crying for water.
 I wanna see fish go belly-up in the sea.
 All those lemurs and all those tiny creatures.
 I wanna see them burn, it’s only four degrees”).
 Yet, Anohni somehow accomplishes such a feat on this song, with her soft and lilting singing-style, which somehow isn’t drowned out by the glorious techno bombast of the layered horns, drums and keyboards.
-It’s nice mash-up of pop, dance and electronic music with a serious message that doesn’t get lost because of Anohni’s haunting, yet crisp vocals.
+It’s a nice mash-up of pop, dance and electronic music with a serious message that doesn’t get lost, mainly due to Anohni’s haunting, yet succinct vocals.

 5. Doesn’t Matter – Andrew Huang

 Huang is an unknown and unsigned music artist and video producer.
 According to his website “[Huang] has released over 2,000 songs in a massive range of genres.
 He is perhaps best known for the strange feats of musicianship which have earned him over 1.3 million subscribers and 170 million views on his YouTube channel.”
 So, how did I first hear about Andrew Huang?
-I was on Soundcloud, letting music play randomly, when I heard ‘Doesn’t Matter.’
+I was on Soundcloud, letting music play randomly, when I heard ‘Doesn’t Matter’, which immediately caught my attention.
 The pumping sound right at the beginning sets the tone for the entire song.
 It is a funky, electronic music jam, that will have your head-nodding and body-popping.

 4. Kiss It Better – Rihanna